DefinetlyNotAI/Logicytics/README.md

   `core.storage.physical_disks`, and `core.storage.mounted_volumes`.
   `core.storage.volume_details` adds filesystem and label metadata in the deep profile.
   `core.encryption.bitlocker_status` is also available in the deep profile.
-  `core.encryption.bitlocker_volumes` provides the PowerShell volume view.
+  `core.encryption.bitlocker_volumes` provides the PowerShell volume view, while `core.system.wmic_inventory` preserves an optional bounded WMIC view when that Windows capability is installed.

 ## Layout